Equity Waiver Plan

 The Equity Waiver Plan, also known as the 99-Seat Theater Plan, was first introduced in 1972 by Edward Weston, the West Coast representative of Actors' Equity.
 The plan was designed to provide more flexibility for small theaters in Los Angeles County, which had previously been restricted by the "workshop code."
 Under the workshop code, small theaters could not charge admission, run public productions for more than nine performances, or advertise.
 They also could not solicit or accept donations.
-The goal of the new plan was to free these theaters from such limitations, allowing them to thrive and grow creatively.
-This move was well received at the time, as it allowed smaller theaters to operate more freely and enabled actors to take part in productions without the heavy restrictions that had previously existed.
+The plan removed several restrictions that had applied under the workshop code.

 1970s

 The Equity Waiver Plan, as first proposed in 1972, allowed non-union actors (and union actors paid much less than scale) to perform at theaters with 99 seats or less.
 It was originally intended to help small theaters in Los Angeles grow by allowing them to operate with less stringent union regulations.
 Under the 1970s-era plan, actors were paid between $5 and $14 per performance, depending on box office revenue.
 However, productions that ran more than 80 performances were required to transition to an Equity contract, which would pay actors more.

-By 1976, when the plan came up for renewal, the Los Angeles County theater scene had dramatically changed.
-Small theaters were proliferating rapidly, and a rich creative environment had emerged.
-Critics like Sylvia Drake of the Los Angeles Times lauded the growth, noting that the flexibility given to theaters under the 99-Seat Theater Plan had sparked a "survival of the fittest" situation, where only the strongest theaters survived and artistic achievement flourished.
+By 1976, the number of small theaters operating under the plan had increased.
+Writing in the Los Angeles Times, Sylvie Drake credited the waiver plan with contributing to the growth of small theaters.